deepsquare-io/grid/docs/docs/05-deploy-deepsquare/40-workflow-api-reference/02-job.md

 <td valign="top"><a href="#boolean">Boolean</a></td>
 <td>

-Run with Apptainer as Container runtime instead of Pyxis.
+Run with Apptainer as Container runtime instead of Enroot.

 By running with apptainer, you get access Deepsquare-hosted images.

+When running Apptainer, the container file system is read-only.

 Defaults to false.